• Skip to primary navigation

 • When the potatoes are soft and slide off the fork or break apart easily, drain the potatoes and add back to the pot for smashing.
 Add the butter and 1 cup of milk and smash with a potato masher.
 Add garlic, ground black pepper, and parmesan and stir to combine.
 Taste for seasoning and add a teaspoon of salt or more if needed.
 Set aside while making the beef.

 • Preheat the oven to 400 F degrees.
+Then mix in the cream cheese and cilantro.

 • Spread the beef filling out evenly in the pot or pan.
 Scoop the potatoes onto the filling all over and then gently spread to evenly cover.
 Add a layer of the sliced mozzarella.
 Bake in the oven for 10-15 minutes until the cheese is golden brown and melty.